-• Use Broadband screens to view, remove or add a WAN interface.
+Use Broadband screens to view, remove or add a WAN interface.
 You can also configure the WAN settings on the Zyxel Device for Internet access.

-The Broadband screens for Ethernet/AON/PON routers are slightly different.

-For Ethernet, AON and PON routers, see Section 7.2 on page 147.
+The Broadband screens for DSL routers and Ethernet/AON/PON routers are slightly different.
+For DSL routers, see Section 7.2 on page 197.
+For Ethernet, AON and PON routers, see Section 7.3 on page 207.
 See Section 1.1 on page 20 to see which router type your Zyxel Device belongs to.

-- Use the Cellular Backup screen to configure cellular WAN connection (Section 7.3 on page 156). - Use the Advanced screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions (Section 7.4 on page 162).
-Alternatively, use the Advanced screen to configure the Zyxel Device to reduce the power consumption.
+- Use the Cellular Backup screen to configure cellular WAN connection (Section 7.4 on page 216). - Use the Advanced screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions (Section 7.5 on page 222).
+Alternatively, use the Advanced screen to configure the Zyxel Device to reduce the power consumption. - Use the Backup WAN screen to convert the fourth LAN port as a WAN port or reset the Ethernet WAN port to a LAN port (Section 7.7 on page 227).